ridgelab/ssva/README.md

 ### UCSC RefSeq file

 The required RefSeq file comes from the [UCSC table browser](https://genome.ucsc.edu/cgi-bin/hgTables).
-Included in the main directory of the github directory, the user does not need to download their own RefSeq file.
+Both the hg38 and hg19 RefSeq files are included in the main directory of the github directory, the user does not need to download their own RefSeq file.

 <a name="instruct"/>